 Our leading researchers

-Dr Stephen Whitfield is Associate Professor in Climate Change and Food Security.
-He leads a theme of work under the GCRF-AFRICAP programme and is a co-investigator under the ACRES programme.
+Professor Stephen Whitfield is Professor in Food, Agriculture and Climate.
 He has particular interests in the socio-politics of agri-food systems.

 For more information about Global Partnerships, please email the Global Food and Environment Institute via firstname.lastname@example.org.